 The JSON Forms UI Schema Generator traverses all elements of the given view.
 It additionally, generates each control with a reference to the corresponding datatype in the JSON Schema.

 But enough of the theory, let’s continue with the example.
 After you selected the Export to JSON Forms action from above, an exporter wizard shows up, which is shown in the screenshot below:

 The location where this generated schema will be saved to.
 By selecting Browse Workspace or Browse Filesystem you can choose a location for your schema.
-When prompted for a location where to put the data and UI schema, please overwrite the schema.js and the ui-schema.js in the js subdirectory of the seed project respectively.
+When prompted for a location where to put the data and UI schema, please overwrite the schema.json and the uischema.json in the src subdirectory of the seed project respectively.

 The generated JSON Schema.
 If you want to quickly inspect or even change the generated file, you can take a look at the content of this textbox.
 Any edit will also be preserved in the output.

-If your local webserver is still running, you can simply hit refresh to look at the result.
-Otherwise restart your webserver via npm start or open the index.html with your web browser.
+If your local webserver is still running, it should now automatically refresh.
+Otherwise restart your webserver via npm start.

 Maintaining two completely different technology stacks, Eclipse + EMFForms on the one side, and AngularJS + JSON Forms on the other, requires a defined process.
 Therefore, we suggest the following workflow which leverages the best of the two worlds for a unified experience.

 To keep the views and models in both technology stacks consistent, we suggest a single-source model.
 Since EMF Forms already provides an easy-to-use tree-based editor which offers a powerful converter to JSON Forms, we recommend you use the EMF Ecore and EMF Forms View Models as the source.